Do you know the 100 areas from which UPSC framed Questions in 2021? Have you done research on the UPSC Prelims 2021 Question Topics?

 (5) First things first: It’s impossible to go behind all possible sources.
 You should focus your attention on those resources which give maximum results in minimum time.
 From that perspective, I recommend the 3 items – ClearIAS Online Classes, ClearIAS Online Mock Exams, and UPSC CSE Re-Take Exams – to be part of the Core Resources.

 (6) There is no alternative to newspapers: The monthly compilations of coaching websites may help.
-But they should be clubbed with at least 30-minutes of daily newspaper reading.
+But they should be clubbed with at least 30 minutes of daily newspaper reading.
 I recommend TheHindu and TheHindu Business Line.
 Questions like The Tree City of the World in 2021 and The Bud Chip Settling of Sugar Cane in 2020 could have been answered from the Hindu Business Line.
 You can use the discount code CLEARIAS to get an extra Rs.100 discount on TH and BL e-papers.
-More details here.
+More details are here.

 100-Topics Break Up of UPSC Previous Year Question Papers